Decemberlabs/AltBeacon/README.md

 Other things
 ----
-Please notice that this library is under development, so please feel free to contribute and mention design alternatives and possibilities and contacts us at charrualabs@gmail.com
+**Please notice that this library is under development, please feel free to contribute and mention design alternatives and possibilities.** Contacts us at charrualabs@gmail.com

+Martin Palatnik ->
+e-mail:  marpal@gmail.com
+Twitter: @mpalatnik

 License
 ----